Trampoline: Early trampoline-like devices

+A similar event in Utqiagvik, Alaska (2006), with a crowd gathering in awe.

 A game similar to trampolining was developed by the Inuit, who would toss blanket dancers into the air on a walrus skin one at a time (see Nalukataq) during a spring celebration of whale harvest.
 There is also some evidence of people in Europe having been tossed into the air by a number of people holding a blanket.
 Mak in the Wakefield Mystery Play The Second Shepherds' Play, and Sancho Panza in Don Quixote, are both subjected to blanketing – however, these are clearly non-voluntary, non-recreational instances of quasi-judicial, mob-administered punishment.
 The trampoline-like life nets once used by firefighters to catch people jumping out of burning buildings were invented in 1887.

 The 19th-century poster for Pablo Fanque's Circus Royal refers to performance on trampoline.
 The device is thought to have been more like a springboard than the fabric-and-coiled-springs apparatus presently in use.

 These may not be the true antecedents of the modern sport of trampolining, but indicate that the concept of bouncing off a fabric surface has been around for some time.
 In the early years of the 20th century, some acrobats used a "bouncing bed" on the stage to amuse audiences.
 The bouncing bed was a form of small trampoline covered by bedclothes, on which acrobats performed mostly comedy routines.

 According to circus folklore, the trampoline was supposedly first developed by an artiste named du Trampolin, who saw the possibility of using the trapeze safety net as a form of propulsion and landing device and experimented with different systems of suspension, eventually reducing the net to a practical size for separate performance.
 While trampoline-like devices were used for shows and in the circus, the story of du Trampolin is almost certainly apocryphal.
 No documentary evidence has been found to support it.

 William Daly Paley of Thomas A. Edison, Inc. filmed blanket tossing initiation of a new recruit in Company F, 1st Ohio Volunteers in 1898.